ChunAllen/AWS-CDA/Section-4  EBS & EFS/4-1 Load Balancer.md

 * All Load Balancers have health check capibility
 * ALB can route on based on hostname /path
 * ALB is grate fit with ECS

+# Cross- Zone Load Balancing

+* Each load balacner instance distributes evently across all registered instance in all AZ
+* Cross Zone Load Balancer is in load balancer level it is disabled by default